Trigger Point Injection>

-A back muscle spasm is an extremely common cause of acute and chronic neck pain and back pain.
-Spasms often present as painful “knots” within the muscles.
-The muscles of the neck and back can be so uncomfortable that they also restrict range of motion.
-In addition to physical therapy, trigger point injections are also used to help reduce the inflammation and irritation within the muscle.
+Back muscle spasms are an extremely common cause of acute and chronic neck and back pain.
+Muscles in the neck and back will often present themselves as “knots” and can be so uncomfortable that they restrict the range of motion.
+Trigger Point Injections help reduce the inflammation and irritation caused by these back muscle spasms.

-Once you have decided to have the trigger point injection, the following events take place:
+Once you have decided to have the trigger point procedure:

-- If taking aspirin or anti-inflammatory medications daily, stop these medications at least three days before the injection.
+- Stop taking aspirin or anti-inflammatory medications at least three days before the injection.

 - The trigger point injection is usually performed in the physician’s clinic.

 - The skin in the area of the injection is cleaned.

 - The skin may be numbed with a local anesthetic.

 - A small needle is inserted into the muscle causing the spasm-related pain (a steroid is sometimes injected also).